 1. Can Tackle Most Terrains

-One of the main strengths of a 4WD vehicle, such as a Toyota Land Cruiser Prado, Ford Ranger or Jeep Wrangler, is that they are specifically engineered to handle different terrains.
-These include everything from dense sand dunes and rough gravel roads to snow mountain passes and mud flats.
+One of the main strengths of a 4WD vehicle, such as a Toyota Land Cruiser Prado, Ford Ranger, or Jeep Wrangler, is that it is specifically engineered to handle different terrains.
+These include everything from dense sand dunes and rough gravel roads to snow-covered mountain passes and mudflats.

-Their four-wheel-drive capability means that power is distributed evenly to all four wheels, which therefore improves its traction and control on these difficult surfaces.
+Their four-wheel-drive capability means power is distributed evenly to all four wheels, improving traction and control on these difficult surfaces.

-This makes them suitable for exploring pretty much anything Australia can throw at it, especially in regions or seasons where conditions change frequently.
+This makes them suitable for exploring pretty much anything Australia can throw at them, especially in regions or seasons where conditions change frequently.

 2. Much Higher Ground Clearance

-Generally, 4WD vehicles have higher ground clearance than a regular sedan or even an SUV.
-So, it gives them an advantage over these vehicles because they have more room to clear obstacles like rocks, tree roots, and deep ruts they might encounter on the road.
+Generally, 4WD vehicles have higher ground clearance than regular sedans or even SUVs, giving them an advantage over these vehicles by providing more clearance over obstacles like rocks, tree roots, and deep ruts they might encounter on the road.

 Thanks to this higher ground clearance, these cars can more easily reach remote areas where paths are less maintained or may have significant dips or protrusions, with less risk of damage.